HamzaOralK/openapi2krakend/README.md

 Basic conversion from OpenAPI specification to Krakend config.
 This is extendable with custom OpenAPI attributes and more support for both krakend and openapi configurations.

-x-timeout: In top level and in method level modifies timeout for the whole api or for a single endpoint
+x-timeout: At top level or at method level modifies timeout for the whole api or for a single endpoint

+### Usage

+openapi2krakend can be run before the krakend container to generate krakend.json for krakend to consume.
+Services can serve their swagger definitions or even from their documentation pages one can download those swagger files and convert.

 ### Arguments